freeman745/temporary/README.md

 - Ordinary pedestrian will just pass through the are.
 Thief will stay for long time.
     - Face tracking
         - Face identify for tracking need high quality images.
-We only use one camera for the parking area
+We only use one camera for the parking area.
+The image may not good enough to recognize the face.
     - Pedestrain tracking
+        - May not as accurate as face tracking.
+According to the hardware condition, choose this method for this task.
 - Thief may has special pose.
+    - Classfication
+        - Apply easily.
+But Low Scalability.
     - Pose estimate.
+        - High scalability.
 ### Thief tracking
 When we detect one thief.
 We need to notice police.
 The thief will leave parking area.
-Need to track the thief across the camera.
+Need to track the thief across the cameras.
+- Face tracking
+    - Can used across the cameras.
+But rely on high quality images.
+- ReID
+    - Can used across the cameras.
+But can only provide general information.